ethereum/ethereum-org-website/src/content/learn/index.md

 ---
 title: Learn about Ethereum
-meta:
-  - name: description
-    content: A set of technical and non-technical articles, guides, and resources to learn about Ethereum.
-  - property: og:title
-    content: Learn about Ethereum | Ethereum.org
-  - property: og:description
-    content: A set of technical and non-technical articles, guides, and resources to learn about Ethereum.
+description: A set of technical and non-technical articles, guides, and resources to learn about Ethereum.
 lang: en
 sidebar: true
-sidebarDepth: 0
 ---

 # Learn about Ethereum {#learn-about-ethereum}